dortania/vanilla-laptop-guide-legacy/installation/troubleshooting.md

 ### Scrambled Screen

 ![Scrambled Screen](/images/install/Scrambled.jpg)
 Enable CSM in your UEFI settings.
-This may appear as "Boot legacy Roms" or other legacy setting.
+This may appear as "Boot legacy ROMs" or other legacy setting.